TimSoethout/goodwe-sems-home-assistant/README.md

 Note that changed to `configuration.yaml` are no longer necessary and can be removed.

+### Recommended: use visitor account to login with this integration

+Create via the official app, or via the web portal:
+Login to www.semsportal.com, go to https://semsportal.com/powerstation/stationInfonew.
+Create a new visitor account.
+Login to the visitor account once to accept the EULA.
+Now you should be able to use it in this component.

 ### Extra (optional) templates to easy access data as sensors
 Replace `$NAME` with your inverter entity id.